arshanam/official-leadboltcom-wordpress-plugin/readme.txt

 Yes, just add each unlocker code into the settings pages and select the pages and post for it to appear.
 Please ensure if using mulitple unlockers to only have 1 unlocker defined for each page or post.
 This plugin will take and display the first active unlocker found.

 == Screenshots ==
-1. A demo of the content unlocker is available at Leadbolt.com
+1. Adding a Leadbolt unlocker to your wordpress site or blog.

 == Changelog ==
 = 1.0 =